Generating Prime Numbers -- A Fast New Method

+Bertrand's Postulate ensures existence of prime $p$ between $n$ and $2n$, $n$ an integer $\geq 2$ and the sieve of Eratosthenes, a very simple ancient algorithm, generates all prime numbers up to any given limit.
+Combining the above two, in this paper, we provide a simple fast moving algorithm to generate prime numbers up to any given limit.
+We also discuss Riemann zeta function related to generating of prime numbers.

-{\bf Key Words:} Prime number, composite number, AKS primality test, the sieve of Eratosthenes, Bertrand's postulate, the standard pockets of primes, sequence of order of pockets of primes, Twin prime conjecture, Riemann zeta function.
+{\bf Key Words:} Prime number, composite number, AKS primality test, the sieve of Eratosthenes, Bertrand's Postulate, the standard pockets of primes, sequence of order of pockets of primes, Riemann zeta function.

 ------------------